OCD and Dreams

 Who Can Benefit from CBT?

-Whether your OCD revolves around harm, relationships, or another theme, CBT teaches you to separate dream scenarios from your genuine intentions and reduces the strain these dreams can cause.
+Whether your OCD centres on harm, relationships, morality, identity, or something else, CBT helps you separate dream scenarios from your genuine intentions and reduces the strain they place on daily life.

 Rounding Up